Things to do in Rome: Rome Travel Tips from An Expat and Journalist. A Quick List of What to Do in Rome from a Local!

 Don’t miss walking up the Aventine Hill, one of Rome’s seven hills, and in my mind, the prettiest.
 This hill is home to a secret garden that can only be viewed through an esoteric keyhole at the official residence of the Knights of Malta, as well as a gorgeous orange grove with views across the city.

-You also can’t beat wandering through the pretty Trastevere district on a warm afternoon and enjoying a glimpse of how Roman life used to be.
+You also can’t beat simply wandering around Rome, especially through the pretty Trastevere district on a warm afternoon and enjoying a glimpse of how Roman life used to be.

 What Is the Coolest Neighborhood in Rome & What Should a Visitor Do There?